 You’ll See Traditional Hanbok Dress

 You’ll also see lots of tradtional Korean dress in the Bukchon Hanok Village, called Hanbok.

 Hanbok outfits are distinct dresses and pant suits made of colorful materials and simple lines.
 Traditional Hanbok were worn by both men and women during formal or semi-formal events, ceremonies, and festivals in Korea.
 They remain a part of the Korean culture today, and many Koreans own their own set of custom-made Hanbok clothing.

 You’ll see Koreans in Hanbok walking up and down the Hanok Village streets.
-It’s a popular Instagram activity for teenagers, in particular, to create iconic Korean pictures by using both traditional Hanbok dress and surrounded by the Hanok houses.
+It’s a popular Instagram activity for teenagers, in particular, to create iconic Korean pictures by wearing traditional Hanbok dress surrounded by the Hanok houses.

 If you’re interested in creating your own iconic Korean pictures you are able to rent traditional Hanbok clothing from one of the many retailers along Bukchon-ro!

 You’ll see many Hanbok stores offering to rent complete outfits for children to adults for as little as $10, or offering a free outfit rental if you sign up for a photoshoot in their studio.
 This isn’t something we decided to do, but it sounds like another great way to experience the local culture!

 If you want to pre-arrange renting your own Hanbok for a guided photoshoot book it here!